September 16, 2022

 This workout is good for anyone who is looking into increase their speed in running or just looking for an overall good workout.
 Incline can be between 0-2 or more if desired.

-- Start off with a 1-mile warm-up – light jog around 4-4.5mph or a comfortable pace
+Start off with a 1-mile warm-up – … Read More

 March 19, 2021